Personal History: My Story

 2000 - Although I prepared for the Y2K millennium bug, I was relieved that computers didn't stop working.
 However, I did get stuck with a bunch of leftover disaster supplies.
 MREs for life.

 2003 - I became the online manager for Clive Cussler's National Underwater and Marine Agency (NUMA).
 Clive once called me the real Hiram Yeager of NUMA which were super cool words to hear.
 I held that role until 2018 when I finally passed the torch.
 Also, the Canadian government put me in touch with my birth mother.
+And I saved two guys from a burning SUV.

 2004 - I started my path as a professional photographer under the brand Rob Greer Photography.
 I also photographed my first wedding that year.